Photo ID Design Center

 To avoid receiving a poor quality print, be sure to follow the steps below.

 Please be advised that providing finished files to print is not a conventional process to print photo ID badges.
 We suggest that you use our design merge template process where you provide the badge design background file without the photo and data or use one of our templates, and we import the data and photo merge elements for printing.
 Then, you only provide a spreadsheet and data or use our Portal to enter upload and preview each badge prior to submitting for print.
 This results in a higher quality print results and is easier to manage.

 FILE to PRINT File Requirements:

 - Files must be sized to 3.475” x 2.225” for a horizontal badge or 2.225” x 3.475” for a vertical badge.

-- Be sure to leave room for slots in the top of your badge (if needed).
+- Be sure to leave room for slots at the top of your badge (if needed).

 - Templates for use when laying out your badges are available upon request.

 - Please send Individual JPG files only.

 - No PDF, EPS, AI or PSD files will be accepted.

 - Files should have a resolution of 300dpi.
 Lower resolution files will not print clearly.